 I’ve recently been testing Facebook Live and love it as a marketing tool.
 Not only can it be used as a fun way to connect with potential clients and show your personality, but video gets 135 percent greater organic reach than photo posts, according to Social Bakers.

-When you’re done shooting the video, download it from Facebook, and you can re-upload to Instagram and YouTube or include them in a blog post.
-Repurposing this content allow you to make the most of it, especially in the beginning when your live “attendance” is low or non-existent.
+When you’re done shooting the video, download it from Facebook, and you can re-upload it to Instagram and YouTube or include them in a blog post.
+Repurposing this content allows you to make the most of it, especially in the beginning when your live “attendance” is low or non-existent.

 2. Regular Content Creation

 Fitness professionals have a specific and valuable skill set that can be used outside of one-on-one training or group classes.
-Content creation and marketing allows you to put that knowledge into a digestible format and share with the masses:
+Content creation and marketing allow you to put that knowledge into a digestible format and share it with the masses:

 “Early adopters of content marketing are learning how to connect, educate and engage their audiences while increasing brand awareness and positioning themselves as industry leaders,” says Holly Rollins, 3X CMI Content Maven Winner and president of 10x digital.